 - Paying attention to your movement rather than ignoring it with music or TV, trains the body and the mind.
 This body/mind integration is a hallmark of the Pilates method.

-- Pilates exercises make you feel energized rather than exhausted due in part to an emphasis on breathing.
+- Pilates make you feel energized rather than exhausted due in part to an emphasis on breathing.

 Unique Strength Training

 Traditional strength training builds short and bulky muscles, and concentrates on certain muscles while neglecting others.
 Imbalanced and bulky muscle development is a recipe for injury, particularly chronic back pain.
-Pilates strengthens the entire body, even the ankles, wrists and neck.
+Pilates strengthens the entire body, even the ankles, wrists, and neck.

 The prevalence of eccentric contraction in Pilates has important benefits such as leaner and longer muscle tissue which is equally as strong but less susceptible to injury.
 By developing muscle groups that we rarely pay any attention to, we decrease our reliance upon fewer and bulkier muscle groups such as the outer abs and obliques.
-The result is a lighter, leaner and stronger body, and improved sports performance, particularly in those activities that rely upon core strength such as golf, running, dance, skiing, and equestrian sports, to name a few.
+The result is a lighter, leaner, and stronger body, and improved sports performance, particularly in those activities that rely upon core strength such as golf, running, dance, skiing, and equestrian sports, to name a few.

-A lighter, leaner and more balanced body results in one of the best benefits of all – less injury.
+A lighter, leaner, and more balanced body results in one of the best benefits of all – less injury.
 This is why professional athletes now include Pilates in their training programs.
 And for the non-athlete, everyday movement becomes easier, such as walking, standing, lifting, and sitting.
-And for the older adult comes a life-giving benefit – less falls – the single greatest cause of mortality among the elderly.
+And for the older adult comes a longevity benefit – less falls – the single greatest cause of mortality among the elderly.

 Let me highlight the next Pilates benefit with a quick story.
 I like many kinds of exercise.
 As I get older I notice the wear and tear from exercise, particularly on my knees and lower back.
 Thus, I foresee a time in the not too distant future when I won’t (or can’t!) do certain activities anymore, particularly running and hiking.

 While we’re on the subject of joints, here’s great news for the older body.
 I’m in my 60’s and whether from a lifetime of athletics or just getting older, I often start the day stiff and ‘feeling my age.’
-There is absolutely no better antidote to joint stiffness and pain than exercise!
+There is absolutely no better antidote to joint stiffness and pain than exercise.
 This is particularly exciting news for arthritis sufferers.
 Recent research shows that strength training is as effective for pain relief as medication.
 Any strength training exercise is effective, but with Pilates there’s no more damage.
 Just 30 minutes of Pilates when I’m stiff and I feel young again!

 You’ll be surprised by this benefit!
 You’ll feel more energy and vitality – not less – at the end of a Pilates workout.
 Contrast this with the exhaustion so typical of other exercise methods.
 This exhilaration is due to special breathing throughout the Pilates workout.
-Breathing oxygenates the bloodstream and every cell of the body, and movement stimulates circulation of the nervous and lymph systems.
+Breathing oxygenates the bloodstream and every cell of the body, and movement stimulates circulation of the nerve and lymph systems.
 In other words, when it comes to Pilates, the more you exercise, the more energy and wellbeing you feel.